What is rhabdomyolysis?

 - very high potassium levels in the blood (hyperkalaemia); this can lead to an irregular heartbeat or cardiac arrest

-- compartment syndrome; this occurs when too much pressure builds up in the injured group of muscles (compartment).
+- compartment syndrome; this occurs when too much pressure builds up in the injured compartment groups of muscles (compartment).
 The extreme pressure hinders blood flow to and from the affected tissues and can cause further muscle damage and death.

 It is important to build up to resistance training.
 Start slow and gradually increase the load to prevent rhabodomyolysis.